Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 **About Manuscripts**:

 There are several projects currently ongoing:
-1. BLV-VLM: Extending Multimodal Design Auditing to Enhance Generative AI Accessibility for Blind and Low-Vision Users. (advised by Prof. Jacob O. Wobbrock)
+1. DesignBench: A Benchmark and Annotation System for Design DNA Extraction and Slide Design Evaluation. (advised by Prof. Jacob O. Wobbrock)
 2. CapNav-Tune: Fine-Tuning Vision-Language Models for Capability-Aware Indoor Navigation (advised by Prof. Jon E. Froehlich)
-3. Benchmarking Data Processing Agents (advised by Prof. Aditya Parameswaran)